Late time attractors of some varying Chaplygin gas cosmological models: Phase space analysis

-will give us an option to find late time attractors for the large scale universe with an accelerated expansion.
-It is not excluded that the phantom divide about $z\approx 0.2$ redshift took place in our universe, therefore constraint Eq.~(\ref{eq:omegaconst}) is considered by us~\cite{Nesseris}~-~\cite{Mohseni}.
-Conditional attractors are interesting possibilities, because depends on the constraints on the model parameters, different late time states of the universe will be obtained.
-The goal of this section is to find and discus stability of the critical points for appropriate cosmological scenarios for $6$ different cosmological models.
+gave us an option to reduce the phase space size allowing to find late time scaling attractors more efficiently.
+On the other hand, it is not excluded that the phantom divide about $z\approx 0.2$ redshift took place in our universe, therefore constraint Equation (\ref{eq:omegaconst}) is considered \cite{Nesseris:2006er, Hu:2004kh, MohseniSadjadi:2009va}..
+Having imposed discussed constraints we deal with conditional attractors.
+They allow obtaining constraints depended late time states of the universe.
+The goal of this section is to find and discuss stable critical points preparing appropriate initial seeds allowing to initialize Bayesian Machine Learning-based analysis of the models.

-\subsection{Varying Chaplygin gas $P_{c} = A\rho_{c} - \frac{BH^{-n}}{\rho_{c}^{\alpha}}$}
+\subsection{Varying Chaplygin gas $P_{de} = A\rho_{de} - \frac{BH^{-n}}{\rho_{de}^{\alpha}}$}

-We did various assumptions allowing us to study cosmological models for the large scale universe.
-We start our analysis of two different cosmological models involving different forms of non linear interactions Eq.~(\ref{eq:Int}) for each of them.
-We will start from the models where varying Chaplygin gas Eq.~(\ref{eq:M1}) interacts with dark matter.
+We start the study from the models where the varying Chaplygin gas, Equation (\ref{eq:M1}), interacts with cold dark matter and the the forms of non-linear interactions are defined from Equation (\ref{eq:Int}).

-\subsubsection{Interaction $Q = 3 H b \left( \rho_{c} + \frac{\rho_{m}^{2}}{ \rho_{c} + \rho_{m}} \right )$}
+\subsubsection{Interaction $Q = 3 H b \left( \rho_{de} + \frac{\rho_{dm}^{2}}{ \rho_{de} + \rho_{dm}} \right )$}